 Why a best effort mode?

-When conducting large stress tests, there is always the a possibility that the number of probes you have asked to allocated will not be granted.
+When conducting large stress tests, there is always a possibility that the number of probes you have asked to be allocated will not be granted.
 This isn’t due to testRTC directly, but rather due to the cloud vendors we use: The larger the number of probes we need to dynamically allocate in the cloud, the more the probability that some of these probe allocations will fail due to the cloud vendor’s own reasons.

 This can be frustrating and wasteful when it comes to resource planning, and in many cases, what you actually want is to get as close as possible to that target number – allocating and running 996 probes instead of 1,000 would be a reasonable compromise for most.